Pokémon main RPG series

 The release of a new pair of games in the main RPG series heralds the start of a new generation of Pokémon; most Pokémon make their first video game appearance in one of the core games.
 About 100 new characters are released every generation.

-Game Exclusions: Pokémon games that are not RPGs, Pokémon games not developed by Game Freak, Pokémon games developed for consoles, Pokémon games where the player is not a Pokémon Trainer starting out on their Pokémon journey.
+Game Exclusions: Pokémon games that are not RPGs, Pokémon games not developed by Game Freak, Pokémon games developed for non-handheld consoles, Pokémon games where the player is not a Pokémon Trainer starting out on their Pokémon journey.
+See the Pokémon universe group instead.